JonMasterson/WordPress-Post-Like-System/README.md

 WordPress-Post-Like-System
 ==========================

+<h3>This Repository is Not Actively Maintained</h3>

 A simple and efficient post like system for WordPress. <a href="http://jonmasterson.com/post-like-demo/" target="_blank">View the demo.</a>

-It's a bit outdated at this point, but check out <a href="http://hofmannsven.com/2013/laboratory/wordpress-post-like-system/" target="_blank">this post</a> on <a href="https://twitter.com/hofmannsven" target="_blank">Sven Hofmann's</a> site for more information.

 <h3>Four Steps to Glory</h3>
 <ol>